What is Content Marketing?

 Written by Luke SmithJul 07, 17

-Bottom line: Content marketing is good for your customers and your business.
-But, to get to the bottom of these questions we’ll walk you through the industry jargon to bring you a (relatively) unbiased view of Content Marketing and how companies are using it to drive engagement, loyalty and sales.
+Bottom line: Content marketing shows your customers that you actually care.
+But, to get to the bottom how it does this, we’ll walk you through the industry jargon to bring you a (relatively) unbiased view of Content Marketing and how companies are using it to drive engagement, loyalty and sales.

 Table of contents

 To paraphrase the Content Marketing Institute: ‘content marketing is the creation and distribution of valuable, relevant and engaging content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action’.(1)

 Which is a great explanation, if you’re a marketer, but what content actually does and how it works might be lost on some people (myself included).
 To better understand this definition, It’ll help to clearly define what we mean by content: Specifically, content refers to blogs, images, graphics, social media posts, videos, podcasts, white papers, lead magnets, anything that can be shared and consumed, really.

 These days, the average shopper is doing the majority of the research.
 They educate themselves, evaluate their options and make a choice based on the brand they trust to provide the best solution to their problem.

 Breaking it down into it’s most basic form, content marketing is about delivering value to your audience and is the fastest way to build relationships and establish trust.
 By engaging and educating your audience with content they’re interested in, chances are they’ll be significantly more likely to make a purchase.